Operational evaluation of data-driven forest fire forecasting models: Methodology

 \subsubsection{Sampling strategy}

-Each sample is a multi-channel 25 $\times$ 25 ``image'' centered on the pixel labeled as ``fire'' (0) or ``no-fire'' (1).
-The model is trained to classify the images as ``fire'' or ``no-fire''.
-This training approach is interesting from an operational standpoint for two reasons.
-First, the model learns to associate fire occurrence with local-area information (e.g., vegetation, micro-climatic effects), which is crucial for operational forecasting.
-Second, with this approach, we can conveniently build the training dataset, balancing the ratio of negative to positive samples.
-The strategy for sampling the fire and no-fire samples is crucial in this approach and has a direct impact on the skill of the classifier.
-Unfortunately, there is no clear recipe for curating no-fire samples from the large pool of available samples, and various strategies have been adopted with some similarities (see \cite{Kondylatos2022,ramayanti2024wildfire,he2024deep}).
-The sampling strategy not only affects model performance on the dedicated test dataset but also profoundly affects the model's operational performance.

-Following the Shapley analysis \cite{lundberg2017shap} presented in \cite{Kondylatos2022} with 15 fire covariates, the authors select the best predictors for the model.
-We retain all the variables used by \cite{Kondylatos2022}, except for the Soil Moisture Index (SMI).
-While we acknowledge the importance of the SMI variable, we have excluded it as the parent repository is not regularly updated.
-Therefore, in this work, we retain 14 out of the 15 fire covariates used in \cite{Kondylatos2022}, which are listed in Table \ref{tab:fire_preds}.
+Each sample patch is a multi-channel 25 $\times$ 25 ``image'' on which the classifier is trained.
+The model training approach adopted in this work is more operationally significant (in contrast, see XX), for two reasons.
+First, the model learns fire occurrence strictly with local-area information (e.g., vegetation, micro-climatic effects) within the image patch.
+Second, this approach conveniently allows building the training dataset with a balanced ratio of negative to positive samples.
+The sample preparation strategy is crucial in this approach as it not only affects model performance on the dedicated test dataset but also profoundly affects the inference maps of fire activity.
+However, a standard optimal recipe for sample curation from the large pool of available samples is unavailable, and various strategies have been adopted with some similarities (see \parencite{Kondylatos2022,ramayanti2024wildfire,he2024deep}). \parencite{Kondylatos2022} performed a Shapley analysis \parencite{lundberg2017shap} and selected best predictors for the model.
+Following their analysis, we retained all the variables used by \parencite{Kondylatos2022}, except for the Soil Moisture Index (SMI).
+While we acknowledge the importance of the SMI variable, we had excluded it due to lack of continuity in data availability, which would have impeded the operational deployment of the model.
+Therefore, in this work, we used 24 out of the 25 fire covariates used in \parencite{Kondylatos2022}, which are listed in Table \ref{tab:fire_preds}.

-The CLC value has been used in its embedded space of dimension 10 as described in \cite{Kondylatos2022}.
-Hence, a single sample is an image of size 25 $\times$ 25 pixels with 24 channels.
-For a CNN network, it is a 3D tensor (see Figure a in \ref{fig:sample_format}).
-The samples for the ConvLSTM network have an additional time dimension; therefore, each sample is a 4D tensor (see figure b in Figure \ref{fig:sample_format}).
+For a CNN network, a single sample patch is a 3D tensor of shape 25 $\times$ 25 pixels with 24 channels (see Figure \ref{fig:sample_format}a).
+The samples for the ConvLSTM network have an additional time dimension; therefore, each sample is a 4D tensor (see Figure \ref{fig:sample_format}b).
 In the case of ConvLSTM, the temporal dimension of the sample spans the day of the event and 9 days before it (either fire or no-fire) - making the length of the temporal dimension equal to 10.